telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/general-information.md

-The document model exposes three format providers that work with each of the formats above: __XlsxFormatProvider__, __CsvFormatProvider__ and __TxtFormatProvider__.
+The document model exposes four format providers that work with each of the formats above: __XlsxFormatProvider__, __CsvFormatProvider__, __PdfFormatProvider__ and __TxtFormatProvider__.
 All of them implement the __IWorkbookFormatProvider__ interface and, thus, share a common API that enables import and export of files.
 To conform to the interface each of the providers implements two methods that, respectively, turn a stream into a workbook and save the contents of the workbook into a stream:

 * Workbook Import(Stream input)